Living with the Suicide Disease

 August 10th, 2017 was an ordinary summer day.
-It was close to 11pm when I started getting ready for bed: brushing my teeth, washing my face, and massaging a battery of lotions and potions into my skin.
-I felt fine but tired.
-My hubby wasn’t home yet when I slipped between the cool bedsheets.
+It was close to 11pm when I started getting ready for bed.
+As I did every night, I brushed my teeth, washed my face, and massaged lotions and potions into my skin.
+I felt tired but otherwise fine.
+My hubby wasn’t yet home when I slipped between the cool bedsheets.

-Within minutes after I tucked myself in, I was thunderstruck by a pain like no other on the left side of my face.
+Within minutes of tucking myself in, I was thunderstruck by a pain like no other on the left side of my face.

 But this pain went beyond any of that.
-I reached for my migraine medication anyway and took a pill, then curled up into fetal position and sobbed.
+I reached for my migraine medication — high-dose, prescription Naproxen — and took one, praying this pain would dissolve, then curled up into fetal position and sobbed.

-When my hubby came home and to bed, I turned to him and cried, “It hurts so much and I don’t know what to do.”
+When my hubby finally came to bed, I turned to him and cried, “It hurts so much and I don’t know what to do.”

 So I did the only thing I could: I called my parents.
 My father is a doctor and my mother is a nurse, so this was exactly one of those moments when I was grateful to live in the same building.
-My mother knew something was wrong the moment she saw my call and promised she’d be over in a few minutes.
-The doorbell rang not long after and I saw that my father was with her, both still in their pajamas, concern wrinkling their faces.
+My mother knew something was wrong the moment she saw my late call and promised she’d be over in a few minutes.
+The doorbell rang not long after and I saw that she’d woken my father: there they stood, both in their pajamas, concern wrinkling their foreheads.